 Curcumin is the main active ingredient in turmeric.
 It’s extracted from the turmeric root, used in supplements and known for its effective anti-inflammatory and antioxidant properties.
 Curcumin is also effective in preventing platelets from sticking together to form blood clots.

-Turmeric in food is considered safe and turmeric and curcumin supplements are also safe as long as you follow the recommended dosages.
-If you’re diabetic, know that turmeric can cause hypoglycemia if taken with diabetes medications.
-Pregnant and breast feeding women should avoid taking turmeric supplements.
+Turmeric in food is considered safe.
+Supplements containing turmeric and curcumin are also safe, as long as you follow the recommended dosages.
+If you’re diabetic, know that this medicinal herb can cause hypoglycemia if taken with diabetes medications.
+Pregnant and breastfeeding women should avoid taking turmeric supplements.
 Also, stop taking turmeric two weeks before any surgery as it can act as a blood thinner.